 The most important aspect of getting coverage for your loved ones DME is to make sure that you check that their doctor providing the prescription is Medicare-enrolled, and that the supplier is a Medicare-enrolled Participating Supplier who accepts “assignment”.

-Medicaid is more flexile in what it counts as DME’s due to the nature of its funding and structure of programs and waivers on the state level.
+Medicaid is more flexible in what it counts as DME’s due to the nature of its funding and structure of programs and waivers on the state level.

-Due to the fact that that there are so many different programs in all the different states, what a state will be willing to consider as a DME can vary considerably.
+Due to the fact that there are so many programs in all the different states, what a state will be willing to consider as a DME can vary considerably.

 The above would be seen to be most true in the wide range of HCBS programs and waivers designed to keep people residing in their own homes by offering assistance for them to do so.